 ___Grab a Cup of Warm Coffee or Cocoa

 After a long stroll through nature, warm up with a delicious cup of fresh, roasted coffee or cocoa.
-Blackbird Coffee offers baked goods, premium coffee, and other tasty treats.
+Pop in Morning Grind, Milledgeville's newest coffee shop, for an espresso.
+In downtown, Blackbird Coffee offers baked goods, in-house roasted coffee, and other tasty treats.
 They serve rich hot chocolate and mint hot chocolate for those looking for something sweet.
-Enjoy it with a scone or a pastry while cozy up on one of their couches.
+Enjoy your beverage with a scone or a pastry from either shop while cozied up on one of their couches.

 ___Visit a Museum